bmc-anvil/bmc.support.installation.developer-setup/01_os-setup/linux/OpenSuSE.md

 This **README** provides a basic setup for a development workstation on OpenSuSE close to my own (Tumbleweed).

-It is intended to be a quick reference for myself mostly between OS installations, but it may be useful for others as well to check what I install by default.
+It is intended to be a quick reference for myself mostly between OS installations, but it may be useful for others as well as to check what I install by default.

 ## WARNING